dougwithseismic/turbo-2025/packages/analytics/docs/core-concepts.md

 ## Event Types

-The platform supports several built-in event types:
+The platform supports several types of events:

 - **Page Views**: Track when users view pages
-- **Custom Events**: Track specific user actions
+- **Custom Events**: Track specific user actions with validation
 - **Identity Events**: Track user identification and traits

 Each event type has a defined schema that validates its properties: